 If you live in a region that does not see severe weather on a regular basis, you may believe you do not require this additional layer of protection.
 However, if left unchecked, all of the little defects to your roof can accumulate, resulting in more catastrophic damage.

 Ice and Water Damage Hazards

-We are well aware that water and ice can cause damage to your roof.
-However, what you may not realize is that the subsequent water damage can spread throughout your home’s interior.
+What you may not realize is that leaks in roof system can spread throughout your home’s interior.
 Water that does not drain correctly can seep behind the shingles, into the attic, and deeper into the insulation, ceilings, walls, and other locations.

 If your exterior or brickwork is constructed of natural stone or concrete, prolonged exposure to water will damage these materials.
 This can result in further water seeping through the fractures in your roof, walls, and perhaps your home’s basement.

 In colder areas, ice dams and high snow loads may wreak havoc on your roof.
 It has the potential to dislodge gutters, loosen shingles, and allow water to seep into your home.
-When water enters a property, it may cause paint to peel off the walls, while warping and staining the ceilings and flooring, creating an ugly condition.
+When water enters a property, it may cause paint to peel off the walls, while warping and staining the ceilings and flooring, creating a perfect environment for mold growth.

-Water entering the property can create a variety of structural problems, but it can also encourage the growth of mold and mildew on eaves, sliding doors, and walls.
+So in addition to structural and cosmetic problems, water damage also encourages the growth of mold and mildew on eaves, sliding doors, and walls.
 Mold and mildew can aggravate existing health issues such as asthma, trigger new allergies, and increase the frequency of sinus infections.